 My main research interests are comics and graphic novels.
 I am interested in these forms across the centuries and around the world, but I am best known for my work into North American comics between the 1960s and the 1980s.
 I am also starting to explore 1990s British alternative comics in detail.

-I recently completed a major project that explored how long comics narratives were imagined as novels in the United States between the mid-1960s and 1980, leading to a series of articles and the monograph Dreaming the Graphic Novel: The Novelization of Comics (Rutgers UP, 2020).
-This research investigated the graphic novel as a phrase, a concept, and a product brought to market during the turbulent economic conditions of the 1970s, when stakeholders in the US comics world regularly declared the ‘death of the comic book’.
-One or two graphic novels from the period are well known but Dreaming the Graphic Novel underscores the wide range and volume of graphic novel publishing in the period; graphic novels were produced by established comics companies, the new independents, underground comix publishers, and major publishing houses.
+Recently I have written a series of articles and a monograph examining how long comics narratives were imagined as novels in the United States between the mid-1960s and 1980.
+My book Dreaming the Graphic Novel: The Novelization of Comics (Rutgers UP, 2020) investigated the graphic novel as a phrase, a concept, and a product brought to market during the turbulent economic conditions of the 1970s, when stakeholders in the US comics world regularly declared the ‘death of the comic book’.
+One or two 1970s graphic novels are well known but Dreaming the Graphic Novel underscored the wide range and volume of graphic novel publishing from this period, showing that graphic novels were produced by established comics companies, the new independents, underground comix publishers, and major publishing houses.
 Further, this project examined the various desires and anxieties bound up with the act of calling a comic a 'novel' and what that said about US comics in the 1960s and 1970s.